dortania/OpenCore-Install-Guide/extras/gui.md

 **Note for visually impaired**:

 * OpenCore hasn't forgotten about you!
-With the AudioDxe setup, you can enable both picker audio and FileVault voiceover with these 2 settings:
+With the AudioDxe setup, you can enable both picker audio and FileVault VoiceOver with these 2 settings:
   * `Misc -> Boot -> PickerAudioAssist -> True` to enable picker audio
   * `UEFI -> ProtocolOverrides -> AppleAudio -> True` to enable FileVault voice over
     * See [Security and FileVault](/post-install/security.md) on how to setup the rest for proper FileVault support